mlcommons/ck/README.md

 CK development is coordinated by the [cTuning foundation](http://cTuning.org) (non-profit research organization) and [dividiti](http://dividiti.com).
-We would like to thank the [EU TETRACOM 609491 Coordination Action](http://tetracom.eu) for initial funding, Microsoft for sponsoring hosting of a CK public repository in the Azure cloud, and all our partners for continuing support.
+We would like to thank the [EU TETRACOM 609491 Coordination Action](http://tetracom.eu) for initial funding, Microsoft for sponsoring the hosting of a [public CK optimization repository](http://cKnowledge.org/repo) in the Azure cloud, and [all our partners](http://cKnowledge.org/partners.html) for continuing support.
 We are also extremely grateful to all volunteers for their valuable feedback and contributions.

 Minimal installation